- About Us

 Students should arrive for class before the scheduled time to begin.
 Being late is considered rude behavior at American universities because it disrupts the entire class and students who are late will miss instructions or information.
 If a student is more than 15 minutes late 3 times, it will count as one absence.

-After five unexcused absences from class, the student will receive a warning e-mail from the Program Director, Ms. Roberta Morgan or from the Program Adminstrator, Dr. Thu Tran.
+After five unexcused absences from class, the student will receive a warning e-mail from the Program Adminstrator, Dr. Thu Tran.

-After eleven unexcused absences, a meeting will be scheduled with Ms. Morgan.
-She will review all of the student’s absence slips and any information that the IEP instructors have given her.
+After eleven unexcused absences, a meeting will be scheduled with Dr. Tran.
+He will review all of the student’s absence slips and any information that the IEP instructors have given him.
 At this time, students could be asked to sign a performance contract.
 A verbal or written warning of potential dismissal from the program will be given to the student.

-After fifteen unexcused absences, the Program Administrator will notify the Office of International Affairs and schedule an appointment for the student.
-The student will meet with his or her International Student Advisor and Ms. Morgan.
+After fifteen unexcused absences, Dr. Tran will notify the Office of International Affairs and schedule an appointment for the student.
+The student will meet with his or her International Student Advisor and Dr. Tran.
 Recommendation will be made regarding the students progress in the IEP and the impact it has on the student’s immigration status.

 After twenty unexcused absences, the student could be dismissed from the Applied Language Institute.
 This dismissal will be reported through the SEVIS student database and if the student is sponsored, an alert memo will be sent immediately to his or her sponsor.